Max Beaudry

-Colleen Lane ’23 (M.A.
-Anthropology) published her first book, “The Anthropology of Food: Recipes and Reflections from Human Culinary History” in July 2024.
+Colleen Lane ’23 (M.A. anthropology) published her first book, “The Anthropology of Food: Recipes and Reflections From Human Culinary History” in July 2024.

 Lily Espinoza ’11 (Ed.D. educational leadership) has recently published a new book called Centering Pura Vida.
 It chronicles her 20-year career working in education with diverse students of color student support programs.